People Share Stories About Their Most Ridiculous Roommate Situation

 For the first time, the panic edges into his voice.
 “If you’re seriously going to do this, the least you could do is pick up and say goodbye to her.”

+I can’t refute his logic.
 So I hang up on him and pick up her call.
 I can’t even get past a dejected “hi aunt” before she’s telling me that she’s on her way.
 Just go to sleep, you’ve got time; she’ll be by tomorrow and fix everything.
 I’m constantly trying to interject with “Don’t bother, I’ll just jump and you can be rid of me.”
 And she won’t have it.
 She tells me “That’s tomorrow.

 If I’m only getting one more day with my favorite nephew, I’m making it count.”
 She repeats this over and over until she hears me go back inside.
 She makes me promise that if I decide to jump before she gets there, I’ll call her, so she can say goodbye.
 She texts my dad while still on the phone with me, telling him to call me back so she can make some arrangements.
 When I pick up my dad’s call, she goes to work.

+First, she e-mailed her boss to say that a family emergency had come up and she was taking both vacation and PTO (she had NEVER taken PTO or vacation time in the 30+ years she worked there).
 Then she woke up her common-law husband to tell him that she was leaving to go help her nephew.
 He could call her if he needed to talk to her.
 Then she got in her car at FOUR IN THE MORNING and drove for three hours to come to see me.

-As much as she saved my life that night/morning, that wasn’t the true saving.
-That was to come.
+The next day, she showed up at my apartment at noon.
 I welcomed her in only to see that she had three huge bags of groceries.
 She helped me get it stocked in the kitchen and then we sat down to chat.
-I started explaining how deep in the sh*t I was, taking full responsibility that everything was my fault, and that she really should’ve just let me jump last night.
+I started explaining how deep in the **** I was, taking full responsibility that everything was my fault, and that she really should’ve just let me jump last night.

 By the time I’d finished, she had tears in her eyes.
 Then her expression hardened and she just asked me for details on what I owed and to whom.
 She proceeded to settle every debt I had, even the debt to my roommate, who had no way of enforcing it.
 Then she went to the landlord and haggled an additional three thousand dollars into the buyout.
 We signed the papers and she started hunting for a place to live.

 It took her all of ten days to find a room for rent at a reasonable price.
 She took me to sign the lease the next day.
 Then she told me that I was closing all of my bank accounts and opening a joint account with her.
 Not asked me, TOLD ME.
 I was sort of on autopilot and just went with everything she said.

+Finally, she co-ordinated the move from my apartment to the room for rent, personally doing almost all the heavy lifting, both loading, and unloading.
+Finally, with me settled into a new home, she went home and back to work.
 She started teaching me budgeting.
 She didn’t restrict my money, apart from the rent for my room.
 I got every dime of my disability pension after rent and could do what I wanted with it, but every Sunday, I had to go over the bank statement with her and explain and justify every cent.

 She never yelled at me when I f*cked up, but she made me add up all the transactions that weren’t in the budget and then showed me how much money I was wasting with my tendencies.
 This lasted for two years.
 Finally, I ‘graduated’ from the program and, while I wasn’t the extreme money saver my aunt was, I’ve never run out of money since, even though I don’t always have a job.
 I’ve never had to borrow money from my dad again.

 Last year, she finally retired from the rail yard.
 As a retirement present, I bought her an all-expenses-paid day trip to a spa in her city.
 When she received the pass in the mail, she tried to get me to refund it, stating that I didn’t have the money to be doing things like this.
 The spa day cost $450.
 I e-mailed her copies of my bank statements showing that I could easily afford to spend that money out of the $2,500 I had saved up since graduation.

 I told her that I wasn’t taking no for an answer and if she loved me, she’d accept it and enjoy herself.
 She told me later that it was the best retirement gift she got from anyone.
 Not the spa, mind you, but the bank statements.
 (But she enjoyed the spa too.)”

 14 points - Liked by jeba1, Arwen, mabu and 11 more